 - The Charlotte Hornets have Devonte Graham at point guard, Malik Monk at shooting guard, Miles Bridges at small forward, P.J.
 Washington at power forward, and Cody Zeller at center.
 All of these guys are coming back so Charlotte can ignore need and take the best player on their board at 3.

 - Charlotte gets a point guard who can push Devonte Graham for the starting point guard job.
 They lost Kemba Walker, and while Graham did well at point guard, he doesn't have that starpower that Walker has.
 Also, Ball could end up developing into a player that has that star power and presence that Walker had.

 - The 6-8 180 lb LaMelo Ball had 17 points per game, 7.5 rebounds per game, and 7 assists per game.
 Lonzo Ball's younger brother also won the 2019-2020 NBL Rookie Of The Year Award without enrolling in College so he's going to get picked in the top 5.
 He is a better passer than Lonzo and has the ability to hit short range, medium range, and long range shots.
 Exceptional offensive awareness like his older brother had.
 He's talented, but he did not have the shot selection or defense that Lonzo displayed coming out of UCLA since Lonzo showed the ability to defend against 1, 2, 3, 4, and 5's in College.
-LaMelo mainly defends against pro guards in Australia, but he can defend 1's or 2's.
+LaMelo mainly defends against pro guards in Australia, but he struggled defensively despite showing the upside to defend effectively.